-Lessons and small classes are taught in Becca’s studio or can be arranged at your school, work or home.
-Larger classes and customized 2-8 hour workshops are available by arrangement with
+Lessons and small classes are taught in Rebecca’s studio or can be arranged at your school, work or home.
+Larger classes and customized 2-8 hour workshops are available by arrangement with Rebecca.

 MAT class and workshop/training offerings

-- Mindful Ergonomics provide a form of “Low Intensity Physical Activity” (LIPA) that Inactivity Physiology studies show boost metabolic functions, for combatting “Sitting Disease”.
+- Mindful Moves provide a form of “Low Intensity Physical Activity” (LIPA) that Inactivity Physiology studies show boost metabolic functions, for combatting “Sitting Disease”.

-- Mindful Ergonomics practices teach improved posture and body mechanics for reducing stress, pain and fatigue when sitting, and/or working at a standing workstation.
+- Mindful Moves practices teach improved posture and body mechanics for reducing stress, pain and fatigue when sitting, and/or working at a standing workstation.

 Clients include: University of Illinois College of Medicine, Peoria; and small businesses and private clients.

-For more information, please go to the “Mindful Ergonomics” page on the website.
+For more information, please go to the “Mindful Moves” page on the website.

 Mindful Recovery Practices (MRP)

 - MRP has been taught since 2012 in customized classes for young adults through seniors in US treatment programs for drug and alcohol addiction, and co-occurring disorders such as depression, anxiety, trauma and PTSD.
 MRP incorporates 12 Step recovery principles, and complements standard Behavioral Health programs such as Dialectical Behavior Therapy (DBT), and medication regimens such as Suboxone and Naltrexone therapy.

 - MRP is also taught in alternative sentencing programs and a corrections facility.